roseengineering/ExtIO_RTLTCP/README.md

 However CubicSDR cannot use rtl\_tcp or any other network server yet.

 There is a rtl\_tcp like server for SDRPlay.
 I have not tried it.
-However the software has to down convert the Miric chipset's samples from 12 bits to 8 bits to serve them.
+However the software has to down convert the Mirics chipset's samples from 12 bits to 8 bits to serve them.
 It would be nice to provide a GUI option in this ExtIO DLL for 16 bit samples.

 It would also be nice to know what other software works under WINE using this ExtIO DLL.